All Episodes

 Here are the rest of the story details.

-The union is a creation of AFSCME, the government workers' union, and the United Auto Workers.
+The union is a creation of AFSCME, the Government Workers Union, and the United Auto Workers.

-This this racket means big money to AFSCME, which runs the union, writes the Mackinac Center for Public Policy, a free market think tank.
+This racket means big money to AFSCME, which runs the union, writes the Mackinac Center for Public Policy, a free market think tank.

-Today the Department of Human Services siphons about $3.7 million in annual dues to the union.
+Today, the Department of Human Services siphons about $3.7 million in annual dues to the union.

-Now the money should be going to home-based daycare providers themselves, not on the high end of the income stale.
+Now, the money should be going to home-based daycare providers, themselves not on the high end of the income stale.

 Patrick Wright, who is a lawyer for the Mackinac Center, says that the union was forced on the women, 40,000 of them, after a certification election conducted by mail, in which only 6,000 daycare providers out of the 40,000 voted.

-Wright told Stasel, his clients, like Michelle Berry say they were shocked to learn they were suddenly in a union, and they want nothing to do with it.
+Wright told Stossel his clients, like Michelle Berry, say they were shocked to learn they were suddenly in a union.

-One of the clients has said, Look, look, this is my home.
+One of the clients has said, look, look, this is my home.

 I'm both labor and management here.